Scientists use graphical and statistical methods to analyse patterns of data related to disease.

 |Cause of death||Avoidable deaths|

 Use the information in the bar chart to find out the number of deaths that could be avoided resulting from causes other than those in the table.

 This stacked bar chart shows proportions of cases of cancer in the USA connected with the human papilloma virus (HPV), and those where no connection has been established.

 Note that bar charts are sometimes displayed horizontally.

-Histograms look similar to bar charts, but show how frequently data occurs within certain ranges.
+Histograms look like bar charts, but show how frequently the data occur within certain ranges.

 The independent variable is therefore continuous and is divided into sub-sections or classes.

 This histogram shows data from a Scottish study of the proportion of people of different ages with depression who consult their doctor.
 The independent variable here is age, but the histogram shows different groups within the variable of range allowing the data to be visually comparable.